artbek/api_test/README.md

-1. To create the database tables: `migrations/migrations.sql`.
+1. Create the database tables with: `migrations/migrations.sql`.
 2. Fix configs: `private/config.php` + `private/mysql.php`.
-2. To populate database with API data: `php private/sync.php`.
+2. Populate database with API data with: `php private/sync.php`.
-3. Run `public/index.php' in your browser to list the results.
+3. Run `public/index.php` in your browser to list the results.

 #### TODO: